 For example, LinkedIn allows you to upload examples of your work right into your main profile.
 Similarly, you can use Instagram stories (saved to your profile) to show your work, or upload examples of your writing to websites like Medium or Hubpages.

-The more places you showcase your work, the more likely you are to find new customers who are so impressed, they want to pay you for your services.
+The more places you showcase your work, the more likely you are to find new customers who are so impressed, that they want to pay you for your services.

 Freelancer portfolio examples for inspiration

-Hopefully by now you know what should go into your portfolio, and you’ve narrowed down what tools you can use to show your work.
+Hopefully, by now you know what should go into your portfolio, and you’ve narrowed down what tools you can use to show your work.
 But if you want some examples from freelancers who are already using their portfolios to bring in business, check out some of these great examples:

 Esse Copy | Copywriting Portfolio